mosmn/Notes/sections/css/transforms.md

 }
 ```

-By setting a `perspective` value, the object is rendered as if it is being viewed from a specific distance on the z-axis.
+Essentially, by setting a `perspective` value, we are telling the object to render as if we were viewing it from a specific distance on the z-axis.

 Unlike other transform function values, `perspective` must be declared first (leftmost) when there are multiple transform function values.
+In the upcoming examples for `rotate`, `scale`, and `translate`, we will be able to see how it affects the target element.

-You can find more details about how `perspective` works in regards to 3D transforms in [this CSS Tricks article.](https://css-tricks.com/how-css-perspective-works/).
+For more details on how `perspective` works in regards to 3D transforms, [check out this CSS Tricks article](https://css-tricks.com/how-css-perspective-works/).

 #### Rotate

-For rotating an element on a 3D plane, there are additional transform function values available:
+These are the additional transform function values to rotate an element on a 3D plane:

 ```css
 .element {